What is the Self-Sufficiency Standard?

 - The Self-Sufficiency Standard reflects modern family practices, and assumes that all adults (whether married or single) work full-time.
 Thus the Standard includes the employment-related costs of transportation, taxes, and child care (when needed).
-(Note that the Federal Poverty Level assumes a two-parent household with a stay-at-home parent, or single parents relying on welfare or family support.
+(Note that the official poverty measure assumes a two-parent household with a stay-at-home parent, or single parents relying on welfare or family support.
 Therefore work-related expenses such as child care, taxes, and transportation are not considered).

 - The Self-Sufficiency Standard includes the net effect of federal and state taxes and tax credits, as well as any local taxes and tax credits.